rogerdahl/m5stickc-idf/README.md

 Includes a modified version of [ESP32_TFT_library](https://github.com/loboris/ESP32_TFT_library) by Boris Lovosevic.
 Check his GitHub for help on how to use the display.

+One of the modifications enables support for custom embedded fonts.
+After converting the font file to embedded array using the tools provided by Loboris, use:

+    TFT_setFont(CUSTOM_EMBEDDED_FONT, (char *) opensans_semibold_12); // opensans_semibold_12 is my custom embedded font.

 ## Contributing

 If you find a bug, improve documentation, add a feature, or anything else, I encourage you to open an issue and/or make a pull request.